fluent/website/plugin.rst

 Plugins
 ========================

+Plugins extend Fluentd's functionality.

+The user can use the standard plugins packaged with Fluentd, or can write their own plugins.
+For further information on writing additional plugins, please refer to :ref:`devel`.

+For Fluentd to function properly, the user must enable at least one input plugin and at least one output plugin using the configuration file.
+For further information on the configuration file, please refer to :ref:`config`.

 .. contents::
    :backlinks: none
    :local:

-Type of plugins
+Types of plugins
 ------------------------------------

-There are 3 types of plugins:
+Fluentd has 3 types of plugins:

   Input plugin
-    Provides an entrance of events.
-It usually creates a thread and listen socket.
-Or pull data from data sources periodically.
+    Defines an input source of events.

+    An input plugin typically creates a thread and a listen socket.
+It can also be written to periodically pull data from data sources.
+Please note that Fluentd does not restrict the user from creating input plugins with alternative implementations.

   Output plugin
-    Provides an exit of events.
-Output plugins are usually *buffered* that accumulates events in the buffer and write out to file or network.
-Buffers are provided by buffer plugins.
+    Defines an output destination for events.

+    An output plugin is typically *buffered*.
+A buffered output plugin instructs Fluentd to accumulate event logs in a buffer before writing chunks of data out to a file or network.
+The buffer's behavior is defined by a separate buffer plugin.
+Different buffer plugins can be chosen for each output plugin.

-    Some output plugins are fully customized plugin that doesn't use buffer plugins.
+    Some output plugins are fully customized and do not use buffers.

   Buffer plugin
+    Defines the implementation of a buffer.

-    Provides a buffer implementation.
-Buffer plugin manages performance and reliability.
+    The user should choose the appropriate buffer plugin for the desired combination of performance and reliability.

-You can add your own plugin.
-See :ref:`devel`.

 .. _input_plugin: